mgugalino/mgugalino.github.io/_news/announcement_3.md

 related_posts: false
 ---

-I will present a research poster on my galactic magnetic fields research at the [``Magnetic Fields and Cosmic Rays across Diverse Scales: What’s Next?"](https://cosmic-rays-magnetic-fields.sites.cfa.harvard.edu/overview) conference that will be held at the Center for Astrophysics in Cambridge, Massachusetts, USA, from September 8-12, 2025.
+I will be presenting a research poster on my work in galactic magnetic fields at the upcoming [``Magnetic Fields and Cosmic Rays across Diverse Scales: What’s Next?"](https://cosmic-rays-magnetic-fields.sites.cfa.harvard.edu/overview) conference.
+The event will take place at the Center for Astrophysics in Cambridge, Massachusetts, USA, from September 8–12, 2025.